attrace/homepage/guides/faq.md

 A Referred token is the token which is being promoted or recommended.
 People are incentivised to “spread the word” about that token with the rewards deposited in the referral farm.
 A Reward token is the token deposited for rewards.
 While the reward token can be the same as the referred token (especially in the case of fungible tokens - e.g., erc20), it can also be different (decision of those who create referral farm)

 ### Cam I redirect Attrace referral links?
-Attrace referral links are large strings of characters.
-They contain a lot of information, e.g. about the public wallet address connected to the referrals.

-Various times Attrace received questions about the possibility to arrange custom links, domain / custom style instead of a string of characters.
+Various times Attrace received questions about the possibility to arrange custom links, domain / custom style instead of the Attrace string of characters (which among other info contains public wallet addresses of promoters).

-Our answer to that is: Yes of course, it is possible to redirect from any link, or use URL shorteners like bit.ly etc.
+Of course, it is possible to redirect from any link or use URL shorteners like bit.ly etc.

-However, this is not provided by Attrace, because redirecting links means:
+However, this is not provided by Attrace as this is not very web3.
+Thing is, redirecting links means:
 - tracking users
 - centralized storage

-Both are fundamental for referral links in web2...
+Both are fundamental for referral links in web2.

 Both create fundamental problems with referral links in web2,

-(trust, transparency and data privacy) problems that have been refraining performance based marketing from reaching its full potential in web2.
+trust, transparency and data privacy problems that have been refraining performance based marketing from reaching its full potential in web2.

-So yes, you can redirect Attrace links should the situation so require, you would still be connecting web2 outreach with web3 assets and services.
+So yes, you can redirect Attrace links should the situation so require,

+you would still be connecting web2 outreach with web3 assets and services,

-However, you would not be operating in a fully trustless and transparent environment anymore.
+however, you would not be operating in a fully trustless and transparent environment anymore…